-I have been supervising therapists, both trainees and experienced practitioners, for 10 years.
+I have been supervising therapists, both trainees and experienced practitioners since 2000.
 In addition to supervising colleagues in health care settings, I also have experience of supervision in educational settings, the voluntary sector and private practice.

 I describe my supervision bias as humanistic and integrative, influenced significantly by Proctor (1986) and Carroll (1996), but I welcome supervisees with different therapeutic perspectives from my own.